Tax Savings Through an Accredited Foundation

 2023 Endow Iowa Tax Credits

-Due to the generosity of donors across Iowa, 2021 credits available through the Endow Iowa 25% state tax credit program have been expended (as of December 15, 2020).
-Endow Iowa eligible gifts will now be placed on a waiting list to receive a 2022 credit.
-Tax credits are issued on a first come, first served basis, and we encourage donors to continue to make gifts throughout the remainder of 2021 and in early 2022 to help ensure they receive the 2022 credit.
+Due to the generosity of donors across Iowa, 2022 credits available through the Endow Iowa 25% state tax credit program have been expended (as of September 13, 2021).
+Endow Iowa eligible gifts will now be placed on a waiting list to receive a 2023 credit.
+Tax credits are issued on a first come, first served basis, and we encourage donors to continue to make gifts throughout the remainder of 2021 and in early 2022 to help ensure you receive the 2023 credit.
 Donors have five years to carry-forward the credit.
 If you have any questions, please call our office at 319-287-9106.